Our Team

 Sarah Agnew (She/Her), originally from the Seattle area, earned her Master’s in Social Work from the University of Southern California.
 Sarah’s commitment to holistic healing uses a client-centered approach by incorporating cognitive-behavioral, psychodynamic, and mindfulness techniques into Pain Reprocessing Therapy.
 She sees the therapeutic process as a partnership where the client and clinician work together to create safety and well-being.
 Sarah explores the mind-body connection with patience, empathy, awareness, and authenticity.
 She is LBGTQIA+ affirmative and sex-positive.

-Mike Averill, ASW
+Mike Averill, LCSW

 Anna Barnett, LMFT